Tonal languages are like music in the world of words. Imagine if how you said a word could completely change its meaning.

 Imagine listening to a Chinese poem.
 The tones create a melody that enhances the meaning, adding layers of emotion and beauty.
 Each line is like a musical phrase, where pitch guides the listener through the poet’s intended journey.

 In Vietnamese, traditional “ca dao” (folk poetry) relies heavily on tonal patterns to create rhythm and mood.
-The tones add a musical quality, making the verses resonate deeply with listeners.
+The tones are musical, making the verses resonate deeply with listeners.

 20. Tonal Typing: Writing Systems and Tones